-A time, place & space set apart for renewal;
+A time & place set apart for renewal;

 Guided – led by gifted Pastors and Spiritual Directors; retreats are guided by a short teaching time and accompanied by prayer exercises to provide structure for guided prayer and reflection.

 Rhythmic – “Praying the Jesus Way”; a monthly, rhythmic incorporation of Sabbath-keeping through spiritual retreat and prayer.

 Accessible – Hosted at locations through-out the Puget Sound.

 9AM to Noon – SECOND SATURDAY EVERY MONTH